screbeckitchain/kitchain-ai/README.md

 The results table shows only the **Score (%)** column where the top prediction is scaled to 100%.

+## Score Calculation

+Each prediction uses weighted features from both the brand and the area.
+The RandomForest model considers area AOV, order frequency, three competition cuisine scores, brand AOV, aggregator position and monthly orders.
+The simplified XGBoost variant looks only at AOV alignment and cuisine match.
+After the model outputs a raw value, the scores are normalized so that the highest prediction equals 100 and every other result is scaled relative to that value.

 ## Input File Format

 Uploaded brand and area tables must contain the following columns.
 Any